Interdisciplinary Sciences

 Semester Hours Required For Degree: 120

 The Interdisciplinary Science program is designed for students who want a broadly based education in Science, Technology, Engineering, and Math rather than an in-depth study of one field.
-The program covers two specializations: Zoo Science (BS) and Interdisciplinary Sciences (BS).
-Because some professional and graduate schools prefer their applicants to demonstrate excellence in a specific discipline, the interdisciplinary science major considering graduate or professional (dentistry, medicine, optometry or veterinary medicine) studies should consult a faculty advisor.
+Because some professional and graduate schools prefer their applicants to demonstrate excellence in a specific discipline, the Interdisciplinary Science major considering graduate or professional (dentistry, medicine, optometry, or veterinary medicine) studies should consult a faculty advisor.

 Interdisciplinary Sciences Specialization